Spanish (SPAN)

 MESA (Typically Offered: Periodically)

 SPAN 3395 Independent Study.
 (Formerly 395) Designed for the advanced student who wishes to explore an aspect of Spanish language or Hispanic literature, civilization, or culture beyond the scope of the regular course offerings.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215.
+Department Consent Required.
 1-3 semester credit hour/s.
 Course Repeatable.
 Maximum number of units allowed: 12.
-Department Consent Required.

 Campus: LISLE